Verbier ISIA Training

 Ski

 A solid piste ski is ideal because it will give you the best chance to display the skills and outcomes required for the Level 3 standard.
 You should be able to cleanly carve long turns and ski short turns with this ski.
 The skis should have a 75mm maximum width.
-Something wider may impact the performance of the ski on piste.
+Something wider may impact the performance of the ski on the piste.

 Ski Length